-Notting Hill Carnival – the iconic annual celebration of Caribbean culture that sees millions of Londoners descend on Ladbroke Grove for a long weekend of food, music and dance – is finally back after a three year hiatus.
+Notting Hill Carnival – the iconic annual celebration of Caribbean culture that sees millions of Londoners descend on Ladbroke Grove for a long weekend of food, music and dance – is back.

 It’s just over 60 years since the first ‘carnival’ was held in a town hall up in King’s Cross.
 A few years later, in 1966, a grass-roots version sprung up on the streets of Notting Hill, reaching a whopping two bands in 1970.
-Nowadays, it’s an epic event, with the whole area closed off to traffic for two days over the August Bank Holiday.
+Now, it’s the second largest street party on earth (only Rio can top it), with the whole area closed off to traffic for three days of events over the August Bank Holiday.

 Sunday is more of a family day, with local kids taking part in the floats and parades weaving through the streets.
 Bank Holiday Monday has a more grown-up vibe, with more street parties; steel pan bands; dancers in glittering, elaborate costumes; dozens of food stalls serving traditional Caribbean dishes like curried goat and jerk chicken; rum cocktails; sound-stations blasting out calypso, dancehall and soca music; and, of course, the Grand Finale Parade.
 You’ll also find live music stages in the Meanwhile Gardens and Powis Square.